Insurance for Floating Homes

-The California FAIR Plan was established so that homes in “high risk” areas could by basic property insurance.
+The California FAIR Plan was established so that homes in “high risk” areas could buy basic property insurance.
 While floating homes are not high risk, they are very different than insuring a dwelling built on land.
 Traditional insurance companies are not comfortable with the risk of floating homes.
-Thanks to the FHA, the Sausalito area floating homes are now permanently part of the FAIR Plan.
-The FAIR Plan does not have agents, but most licensed insurance brokers can assist you in obtaining a FAIR Plan policy.
+Thanks to the FHA, the Sausalito area floating homes are now permanently part of the CA FAIR Plan.
+The FAIR Plan does not have agents, but many licensed insurance brokers can assist you in obtaining a FAIR Plan policy.
 The FAIR Plan, however, does not include personal liability coverage.
 This must be placed in a separate policy that will include coverage that is based on a floating home.
 For more detailed CA Fair Plan coverage information, visit their website at www.cfpnet.com.
-Insurance through Red Shield can only be purchased through a limited number of insurance brokers.